fastrgv/Asud/README.md

 -----------------------------------------------------------------------------------------------------
 The hidden pairs/triples/quads tool allows particularly easy removal of excess candidates.
-Simply remove the digits in each involved cell that are NOT highlighted.
+Simply remove the Cyan digits in each involved cell.

 If new digit pairs or singles appear, you might be able to eliminate even more candidates.